foundeo/cfdocs/guides/en/closures.md

     argsColl.arg2= 3;
     c2(argumentCollection = argsColl);

-<strong>Closures and functions</strong>
+### Closures and functions

 A closure retains a copy of variables visible at the time of its creation.
 The global variables (like ColdFusion specific scopes) and the local variables (including declaring or outer function's local and arguments scope) are retained at the time of a closure creation.
 Functions are static.

-The following table details the scope of closure based on the way they are defined:
+The following details the scope of closure based on the way they are defined:

-<strong>Scenario where closure is defined</strong>
+#### Scenario where closure is defined

 _In a CFC function_